OneBusAway/onebusaway-android/.github/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#OneBusAway/conduct@onebusaway.org).
+This project adheres to a [Code of Conduct](https://github.com/OneBusAway/onebusaway/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to honor this code.

 ## Code Style and Template